brutus333/rancher-extra-catalog/README.md

 This is an implementation of useful Rancher stacks in format of Rancher catalog

-For the moment, only the hekad agent with DockerLogInput & DockerEventInput is implemented
+For the moment, the following stacks are implemented:

-I'm planning to add Prometheus stack and Consul stack.
+- Heka Agent
+- Prometheus & node_exporter with service discovery based on Rancher
+- BigIP self publishing